mjgpy3/jazzman/README.md

  - `[[` => `', function () {`
  - `]]` => `});`

- See example for an example
+ See example folder for an example